PudgyPoppins/caps/README.md

 * 1/18 - 1/19 asked a fire stackoverflow questions, coords now need address to generate and have to be None type previously, changed geocoder to MapBox, foreign key is automatically created when you add a nonprofit, update form differs from create form for nonprofit (prescence of network field), added image uploads, and automatic image resizing.
 Only src_link or src_file can be filled, not both.
 Required at least one of 4 nonprofit forms to filled out and worked with mapbox in the network create view.
 * 1/20 I removed the network geocoding funcition in the forms and replaced it with a more intuitive, map function, instead.
 Coorindates are now generated with a mapbox map for network update and create view
 * 1/21 added a flyTo for the network map to make it more similar to the nonprofit geocoder movement, changed the marker style to something more unique, used network data in nonprofit create/update to bbox geocoding, moved all of the template views into better folders, worked on base.html and extending it
+* 1/25 show and hide map/coordinates in nonprofit create/update view if no coordinates, clear coords on submit if there's no address, sets default coords to network coords if they don't exist, moved map and geocoder and coordinates by where the address field is, and completely automated the coordinates and address field!
+Added a custom template filter to use regex to shorten addressess that are too long.